syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 # Getting Started with .NET MAUI Popup (SfPopup)

 This section guides you through setting up and configuring a Popup(SfPopup) in your .NET MAUI application.
-Follow the steps below to add a basic ListView to your project.
+Follow the steps below to add a basic Popup to your project.

 To get start quickly with .NET MAUI Popup, you can check on this video:
 <style>#MAUIPopupVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIPopupVideoTutorial' src='https://www.youtube.com/embed/HTk6JAGP-qE'></iframe>